Digital fashion illustration with apps: fashion designer Layana Aguilar by Laura Volpintesta

 CLEAN COLOR

-Digital fashion illustration apps have “color picker” tools that save so much time on the “mixing” and “matching” of colors, the waiting for colors to dry, and the problem of pencil or ink colors bleeding into your paint colors.
+Digital fashion illustration apps have “color picker” tools that do save so much time on the “mixing” and “matching” of colors, the waiting for colors to dry, and the problem of pencil or ink colors bleeding into your paint colors.

-On this page I used two different digital fashion illustrations apps: notice that the illustration above has a more gritty, pencil and watercolor paper, organic feel, while the illustration below has a smoother, slicker appearance.
+notice that the illustration above has a more gritty, pencil and watercolor paper, organic feel, while the illustration below has a smoother, slicker appearance.

 In my work, I am always trying to keep the earthy, natural, human, organic vibe alive in the sketch, People who work with me usually are atrracted to that style and also like to keep a sensual, natural, wild feeling to their fashion illustration or fashion design drawing style.